TrainsAreAwesome/chunker/README.md

 thats it!

 ### dechunking
-first go into a file manager and goto the chunkifile directory and create a folder. name the folder the folder name that was sent to you. the folder name should end in `-chunks`.

-paste all the .chunk files into the new folder you just made then go back to the chunkifile directory and open a terminal in that directory, and run the dechunk command. done! the file name of the dechunked file will be listed after dechunking finishes
+go to the chunkifile directory and paste the .chunck files. then open a terminal in that directory, and run the dechunk command. done! the file name of the dechunked file will be listed after dechunking finishes